 When blockages occur, blood and oxygen cannot reach the tissues.
 This can result in tissue damage or death of the tissue.
 Artery blockage is a common cause of heart attack or stroke.

 High blood cholesterol levels can cause hardening of the arteries at a younger age.

 .
-Other risk factors are heavy alcohol use, lack of exercise, and being overweight.
+Common risk factors include a diet that is high in fat, lack of exercise, and being overweight.

 Hardening of the arteries does not cause symptoms until blood flow to part of the body becomes slowed or blocked.

 If the arteries to the heart become narrow, blood flow to the heart can slow down or stop.
 This can cause chest pain (angina), shortness of breath, and other symptoms.

 Narrowed or blocked arteries may also cause problems and symptoms in your intestines, kidneys, legs, and brain.